 I only had a few day’s notice that my exchange surgery was going ahead but I wasn’t at all worried or nervous.
-At least not about the surgery itself.
-I was both worried and nervous that my surgery would be cancelled and not go ahead.
+At least not about the surgery itself, I was finally getting rid of these uncomfortable tissue expanders and getting my implants.
+I was both worried and nervous that my surgery would be cancelled and not go ahead though.

 I had to be at the hospital by 1pm, the earliest of any of my surgeries.
 Since this was happening in the time of Covid-19, it was a little different.
 No one was allowed to come into the hospital with me, so I was dropped off at the front doors and waved goodbye to my husband and daughter.